-On a monthly basis, Council will prepare a summary of results for the previous month.
+On a monthly basis, staff will prepare a summary of results for the previous month.
 This data will be extracted directly from each platform's inbuilt insights, Google Analytics or automatically generated via Hootsuite.
 See appendix 3 for a complete list of the metrics that will be reported on.

-The monthly report will include an overarching summary of results (all assets combined) and a breakdown of data for each of the 21 Council-owned digital marketing assets.
+The monthly report will include an overarching summary of results (all assets combined) and a breakdown of data for each of the Council-owned digital marketing assets.

-The report will be compiled by the Coordinator Marketing and Communications and shared with the Manager Business Enterprises and Communications, as well as all relevant authorised users.
+The report will be compiled by the Digital Marketing Officer and shared with the Team Leader Marketing and Communications, as well as all relevant authorised users.